codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
- 1. Skylake
+ 1. Yellow
- 2. Coffee Lake
+ 2. Blue
- 3. Sandy Bridge
+ 3. Green
- 4. Broadwell
+ 4. Red

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  Green
 </details>